 It is controlled chaos, indeed, but it takes the effort of a good coach - one who does the bulk of his job in the practice gym, not calling plays from the bench on gameday.

-Walberg started using it 11 years ago when he was coaching high school in California, struggling to find more ways to get his best player more opportunities by taking him out of clogged-up offensive sets so common in the game.
+Walberg started using it 11 years ago when he was coaching high school in California, struggling to find more ways to get his best player more opportunities to score by taking him out of clogged-up offensive sets so common in the game.
 The plan worked and gradually spread, first among the grass roots in high schools, then into the small-college ranks, then beyond.

 Calipari was the first major-college coach to take the plunge.
 He started tinkering with it after a conversation with Walberg in 2003.